 JuA has directly or indirectly engaged in a number of terrorist attacks.
 Incidents reliably attributed to JuA include:

 - December 1999: An Indian airliner was hijacked en route from Nepal to India; one passenger was stabbed to death.

 - 23 January 2002: US journalist Daniel Pearl was abducted and subsequently murdered on this date.
 Four people, including JuA member Ahmed Omar Sheikh, were convicted of Pearl’s murder.

-- 26 May 2004: JuA trained members were among a number of militants drawn from several Pakistani extremist groups responsible for the twin car bomb attack near the US Consulate in Karachi.
+- 26 May 2004: JuA-trained members were among a number of militants drawn from several Pakistani extremist groups responsible for a twin car bomb attack near the US Consulate in Karachi.

-- 9 June 2004: the same terrorist cell was involved in an attack against a convoy carrying Karachi’s military commander and resulted in seven deaths.
+- 9 June 2004: the same terrorist cell was involved in an attack against a convoy carrying Karachi’s military commander, resulting in seven deaths.

-- February 2007: the kidnapping and subsequent beheading of a Hindu businessman in Pakistan’s Sindh Provence.
+- February 2007: a Hindu businessman was kidnapped in Pakistan’s Sindh Province and subsequently beheaded.

 - February 2009: members of a terrorist cell with links to JuA and reportedly responsible for six attacks in Kabul, Afghanistan, were arrested.

 - 23 February 2010: two JuA members were among five militants killed by Indian security forces in Sopore, Kashmir; the militants blew up two houses in the battle with security forces.